BuildACell/liposome-kit/txtl-liposome_water-in-oil.md

 accurate measurement.
 Each vial will have ~ 15 mg of lipid with 0.1 mol % of 18:1 Lyss-Rho-PE.

-1. Create lipid master mix in a glass beaker
+1. Create lipid master mix in a glass beaker.
+One of two methods may be used:

+    * POPC/Lyss-Rhod-PE

         a.
-POPC/Lyss-Rhod-PE

-        i.
 Add  4 mL (100 mg) of POPC in chloroform (25 mg/ml)

-        ii.
+        b.
 Add 200 uL (0.2 mg) of Lyss-Rho-PE in chloroform (1 mg/mL)

-        iii.
+        c.
 Swirl gently until all POPC is dissolved and color is homogeneous.

+    * POPC/Cholesterol/Lyss-Rhod-PE

+        a.
+Add 2.668 mL (66.7 mg) of POPC in chloroform (25 mg/ml)

         b.
-POPC/Cholesterol/Lyss-Rhod-PE

-        i.
-Add 2.668 mL (66.7 mg) of POPC in chloroform (25 mg/ml)

-        ii.
 Add 1.332 mL (33.3 mg) of Cholesterol in chloroform (25 mg/ml)

-        iii.
+        c.
 Add 200 uL (0.2 mg) of Lyss-Rho-PE in chloroform (1 mg/mL)

-        iv.
+        d.
 Swirl gently until all POPC is dissolved and color is homogeneous.

 2. Aliquot 700 uL of POPC/Cholesterol/Lyss-Rhod-PE Chloroform solution
 into 2 mL glass vials (6 vials total)